-This letter and Annual Report with attachments is submitted by the City of San Bruno pursuant to Permit Provision C.17.a of the Municipal Regional Stormwater NPDES Permit (MRP), Order R2-2015-0049, NPDES Permit No CAS612008 issued by the San Francisco Bay Regional Water Quality Control Board.
-The Annual Report provides documentation of compliance activities conducted during FY 2015/16 and related accomplishments.
+This letter and Annual Report with attachments are submitted by the City of San Bruno pursuant to Permit Provision C.17.a of the Municipal Regional Stormwater NPDES Permit (MRP), Order R2-2015-0049, NPDES Permit No CAS612008 issued by the San Francisco Bay Regional Water Quality Control Board.
+The Annual Report provides documentation of compliance activities conducted during FY 2017/18 and related accomplishments.

-Please contact me at (650) 616-7179, or by email at jbruch@sanbruno.ca.gov regarding any questions or concerns.
+Please contact me at (650) 616-7075, or by email at itan@sanbruno.ca.gov, regarding any questions or concerns.